IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_serviceid_group.html.markdown

 * `account_id` - (Required, String) ID of the account the service ID group belongs to.
 * `description` - (Optional, String) Description of the service ID group.
 * `name` - (Required, String) Name of the service ID group.
 Unique in the account.
+* `entity_tag` - (Optional, String) Version of the service ID group details object.
+You need to specify this value when updating the service ID group to avoid stale updates.

 ## Attribute Reference